Michelle McNamara: Early life

-McNamara was born on April 14, 1970, in Oak Park, Illinois, the youngest child of stay-at-home mother Rita (née Rigney) and trial lawyer Thomas W. McNamara.
+McNamara was born on April 14, 1970, in Oak Park, Illinois, the youngest child of stay-at-home mother Rita and trial lawyer Thomas W. McNamara.
 She had four older sisters and one older brother.
 Her parents were Irish Americans, and she was raised Catholic.

 In 1988, she graduated from Oak Park and River Forest High School, where she was editor-in-chief of The Trapeze, the student newspaper, during her senior year.
 In 1992, she graduated from the University of Notre Dame with a BA in English.
 She earned an MFA in creative writing from the University of Minnesota.

 In August 1992 she traveled to Northern Ireland, where she would work for one year.
 As recounted in the documentary adaptation of her book, I'll Be Gone in the Dark, it was during this time that she observed The Troubles.
 The documentary also reveals that on September 1, 1992, after having lived in Belfast for a month, McNamara was sexually assaulted by a man she worked for, an incident that would influence her drive to investigate the Golden State Killer.
 In 1997 she moved to Los Angeles with the intention of becoming a writer in the film and TV industry.